 11. Why Do You Feel You Are The Most Suited For This Role?

 The employer asks this question to find out more about you.
-As you respond to this question, share your personality, traits, skills, experience, and education matches to the need of the company.
+As you respond to this question, share your personality, traits, skills, experience, and education that matches the need of the company.

-I am an ambitious, intelligent, and self-driven candidate witha bachelor’s degree in computer science and a Cisco certification.
+I am an ambitious, intelligent, and self-driven candidate with a bachelor’s degree in computer science and a Cisco certification.
 I can work well with minimal or no supervision yet produce as expected.
 Previously I have worked for 6 years as a support software engineer in the manufacturing industry.
-Over this years, I have gained a lot of experience in software designing, developing, and installing. .
-My duties involved addressing technical issues regarding software function, implementation, and upgrades; resolving customer problems or complaints and creating product problem reports as well as troubleshooting documents for every issue; working closely with other development teams to pinpoint and find a solution to any issue that can arise in the course of developing software.
+Over these years, I have gained a lot of experience in software designing, development, and installation. .
+My duties involved addressing technical issues regarding software function, implementation, and upgrades; resolving customer problems or complaints, and creating product problem reports as well as troubleshooting documents for every issue; working closely with other development teams to pinpoint and find a solution to any issue that can arise in the course of developing software.
 Additionally, I was involved in training classes to educate clients about software products.
 Should I be hired, I believe that I will make a success of this role.”

 12. Share With Us Your Greatest Achievement.

 The employer asks this question to determine your job performance as well as what you consider as success.
 The best strategy for answering this question is by sharing the achievement that you are most proud of.